Select Page

 Art and pop culture

 Many artists and architects are getting inspiration from barcodes.
-This building in St. Petersburg, Russia was designed with the linear (traditional) barcode in mind:
+For example this building in St. Petersburg, Russia, was designed with the linear (traditional) barcode in mind:

 source

-Just because you have a very small product doesn’t mean you can’t come up with a creative way to track it using barcodes.
+Even if you have a very small product, you can still come up with a creative way to track it using barcodes.
 Tootsie Pops have barcodes on their sticks!

 Barcoding in your business?